2d1zzy/a-simple-app/README.md

 # The What and the Why.

-This is from chapter 4 JavaScript section from the book Learning Web Application Deelopment.
+This is from chapter 4, JavaScript section of the book - Learning Web Application Development.

 Created the repo "a-simple-app".